sebastianbergmann/php-jenkins-template/README.markdown

 =========================================

 [Hudson](http://hudson-ci.org/) is an extensible [continuous integration](http://martinfowler.com/articles/continuousIntegration.html) server that starts to see widespread adoption in the PHP community.
-The goal of the `php-hudson-template` project is to provide a standard template ([Template Project Plugin for Hudson](http://wiki.hudson-ci.org//display/HUDSON/Template+Project+Plugin)) for Hudson jobs for PHP projects.
+The goal of the `php-hudson-template` project is to provide a standard template for Hudson jobs for PHP projects.

 Required Hudson Plugins
 -----------------------